It’s something we’ve all done before… set New Year’s resolutions that only last a few days. Or, if you’re particularly dedicated, until 15 January.

 Automation is the best way to help you manage your investing behaviour because you don’t need to think.

-Maintaining a long term mindset when you invest is essential.
-It’s healthy to remind yourself at the start of each year why you’re investing in the first place – what’s your goal?
+Maintaining a long-term mindset when you invest is essential.
+It’s healthy to remind yourself at the start of each year why you’re investing in the first place: what’s your goal?